School and Persistent Symptoms

 Your school team may need a medical note and/or an assessment, to put this type of support in place.

-Certain subjects are more challenging after concussion, including:
+Certain academic subjects may be more challenging after concussion, including:

 In these courses, you have to master one concept before you can take on the next one.